Table of Contents

 3.)
 The Adult Day Care Services (ADS) Program is a network of adult day care centers that provide services during daytime hours for frail, elderly residents so they can avoid going to a costlier skilled nursing facility.
 Applicants must demonstrate a functional need for supervision, and residency requirements apply.
 Make note, there may be a waiting list for this program.

 4.)
 The Alzheimer’s Disease and Related Dementias (ADRD) Mini-Grants exist to help those with Alzheimer’s disease and other forms of dementia increase their quality of independent living.
 Any Alaskan resident diagnosed with Alzheimer’s or dementia, including Parkinson’s and Huntington’s diseases, may qualify.
+The mini-grants can be used for a variety of purposes, such as home modifications, fall alert systems, assistive technology, and medical equipment.

 To locate other programs that can be of use to ease the financial burden of assisted care in Alaska, make sure to use our Financial Assistance Locator Tool.
 There are many other avenues for eldercare financing aside from state-led programs.
 Help may be waiting through federal and non-profit channels as well.